KEY POINTS

 Can I get natural gas in regional QLD?

-Depending on your location, you may be able to connect to one of Queensland’s two natural gas networks – the Australian Gas Networks or Allgas Energy.
+Depending on your location, you may be able to connect to one of QLD’s two natural gas networks – the Australian Gas Networks or Allgas Energy.

 The Australian Gas Networks covers north of the Brisbane River, Ipswich, Gladstone and Rockhampton, while Allgas Energy looks after the south of the Brisbane River, South Coast, Toowoomba and Oakley.

-To see if you may eligible for natural gas in your home is it best to visit either of the above network’s website and check the postcode search for your address.
+To see if you may be eligible for natural gas in your home, it’s best to visit either of the above networks’ websites and check the postcode search for your address.

 Alternatively, you may be able to find an LPG supplier in your area.